sandinmyjoints/towards-100-pct-uptime-examples/pres.md

 ## Our ideal server

-## on provision / boot
+## On provision / boot

-   - OS process manager (e.g., Upstart) starts node-app service, which brings up cluster master, which forks new workers, which each create instances of node-app, which each accept connections, which transmit requests that receive responses.
+   - OS process manager (e.g., Upstart) starts node-app service.
+   - node-app brings up cluster master.
+   - Cluster master forks new workers.
+   - Each worker creates an instance of node-app.
+   - Each instance accepts connections.

-## on deploy new version / SIGHUP:
+## On deploy new version / SIGHUP:

-   - upstart sends SIGHUP to cluster master process.
+   - Upstart sends `SIGHUP` to cluster master.
-   - cluster master process tells existing workers to disconnect from IPC channel.
+   - Cluster master tells workers to disconnect from IPC channel.
-   - existing workers disconnect from IPC channel.
+   - Workers disconnect from IPC channel.
-   - existing workers enter graceful_shutdown state: closes existing keep-alive long-running TPC connections.
+   - Workers enter graceful_shutdown state: close out TCP connections.
-   - cluster master forks new workers from new version of code.
+   - Cluster master forks new workers from new version of code.
-   - existing workers exists when all connections are closed, or after a reasonable timeout period.
+   - Existing workers exit when all connections are closed, or after a timeout.

-## on SIGTERM

-## on SIGKILL
+## Lots of signals

+   - `SIGTERM`: shut down gracefully
+   - `SIGKILL`: shut down **now**
-## on SIGUSR1 / debugger / repl
+   - `SIGUSR1`: start debugger / repl
+   - `SIGUSR2`: some people like this for reload / new version